QtSignalProcessing/fashion_mnist/README.md

 Data distribution can be checked in the jupyter notebook visualize.ipynb.
 I uploaded two trained models: 1) resnet14 simplified without data augmentaion, which is named as fashin_mnist_resnet14_Le.pt, 2) resnet14 simplified with data augmentaion, which is named as fashin_mnist_resnet14s_hf.pt.
 Error analysis of the last model is available in visualize.ipynb.

+Details of implemetation ideas please refer to Documentation.md